Kris Jenner Is the Spitting Image of Kim Kardashian With This Look

-Kris Jenner Is the Spitting Image of Kim Kardashian With This New Hairstyle: Pics
+Kris Jenner Is the Spitting Image of Kim Kardashian With This New Hairstyle

 Like mother, like daughter!

-Her daughter, Khloe Kardashian, shared a video of Kris rocking the youthful look along with an all-white ensemble and speaking at an event, writing, “My mom is perfect.”
+Her daughter, Khloe Kardashian, shared a video of Kris rocking her new hairstyle along with an all-white ensemble and speaking at an event.
+“My mom is perfect," she wrote.

-It appears that Kris was speaking at a baby shower for a little boy, but it wasn’t for Kim and Kanye West’s impending bundle of joy.
+It appears that Kris was speaking at a baby shower, but it wasn’t for Kim and Kanye West’s impending bundle of joy.

 "These balloons from @wildchildparty are so amazing.
 Congrats Francesca!!!
 Love you,” Kris wrote while posing in front of the display that reads, “Oh boy!”

-This isn’t the first time Kris and Kim have rocked similar looks.
-Kim has previously worn wigs to emulate her momager, and in Kris has gone platinum blonde several times shortly after the Selfish author has donned the lighter locks.
+This isn’t the first time Kris and Kim have rocked similar styles.
+Kim has previously worn wigs to emulate her mom, while Kris has gone platinum blonde several times just like her daughter has at times.

 For more from the Kardashians, watch the clip below: